Home

 receivers only joining the group for the brief duration of the

-an acyclic graph of indexes, which are themselves announcements on
+announcement, coordinated by an acyclic graph of indexes, which are

 other channels.
 This indexing technique, combined with the GAP protocol